dannsam/xenko-docs/manual/physics/simulation.md

 > [!Note]
 > The ``SoftBodySupport``, ``MultiThreaded``, and ``UseHardwareWhenPossible`` flags are currently disabled.
 They'll be added in a future release.

-At runtime, you can change some [Simulation](xref:SiliconStudio.Xenko.Physics.Simulation) paramaters:
+At runtime, you can change some [Simulation](xref:SiliconStudio.Xenko.Physics.Simulation) parameters:

 * `Gravity` — the global gravity, in meters per second squared
 * `FixedTimeStep` — the length of a simulation timestep, in seconds